Who Are Millennials?

 - 77% pay attention to advertising through direct mail, and over half have made a purchase from a direct mail offer.

 Those are some pretty compelling statistics in favor of using direct mail to market to millennials.
-As we learned above, millennials like to hear personal stories when considering a brand, and one of the reasons direct mail is so popular is that it can be extremely personalized based on categories like purchase history, interests, and geographic region.
-Printing technology is also considerably advanced, so you can add to the tactile benefit of direct mail by incorporating creative folds, colors, and textures that will make your mail memorable.
+As we learned above, millennials like to hear personal stories when considering a brand.
+One of the reasons direct mail is so popular is that it can be extremely personalized based on categories like purchase history, interests, and geographic region.
+Printing technology is also considerably advanced.
+You can add to the tactile benefit of direct mail by incorporating creative folds, colors, and textures that will make your mail memorable.

-Being able to give back while conducting business with your company changes the brand experience, and for millennials, experience carries more weight than a physical purchase.
-78% of millennials prefer spending money on experiences rather than purchasing an item, and over half are spending more on events and experiences now than they ever have.
+Being able to give back while conducting business with your company changes the brand experience.
+For millennials, experience carries more weight than a physical purchase.
+78% of millennials prefer spending money on experiences rather than purchasing an item.
+Over half are spending more on events and experiences now than they ever have.

 You can also hold an event to get prospective customers more excited about the buying process.
-Attending the event heightens the experience of shopping, and it is a great opportunity for millennials to connect to the personality and human face of your business.
+Attending the event heightens the experience of shopping, It’s also a great opportunity for millennials to connect to the personality and human face of your business.

 We recognize that crafting a marketing plan can be a challenge.
 Contact Paw Print & Mail and let us help you find the right strategy to market your business to millennials, or any demographic you are trying to reach.